aletempiac/DES-cracker/project/REPORT.md

 All the detailed specifications for this project can be found in the [README.md](./README.md) file.

 Our design involves dividing the solution space into smaller sets of keys.
-These subsets are addressed to different DES engines that, running in parallel, are in charge of brute-forcing the keys until one of them find the correct solution.
+These subsets are addressed to different DES engines that, running in parallel, are in charge of brute-forcing the keys until one of them finds the correct solution.
 Every DES instance is given a starting key computed as $`K_0`$ plus an offset that depends on the number of DES engines used and the current iteration.

 The machine designed is fully pipelined.
 In particular, the DES block (that processes the plaintext with different keys to produce the ciphertext) has been designed with 14 pipeline stages.
 Considering also the registers inserted in the overall datapath to split the combinatorial delay of the machine, we end up with a total of 18 pipeline stages.